jgaa/RESTinCurl/Readme.md

 - [x] Write complete documentation
 - [x] Write tutorial
 - [x] Test cases for non-async mode (RESTINCURL_ENABLE_ASYNC=0)
+- [ ] CloseWhenFinished() must allow new requests to enter the queue and to be completed
+- [ ] Verify that DELETE is implemented coirrectly.

 ## Further reading